maurer2/html-newsletters-and-mjml/slides/slides.md

 ## Why is creating HTML newsletters so weird?

-* Multitude of render engines
-* Varying degree of capabilities
+* Many render engines with varying degree of capabilities
 * Rarely updated for new requirements
 * Webmailer remove a lot of styles

 ---

-## Milestones

-  * Outlook 2007 switches to Word Rendering engine
-  * GMail allows embedded CSS in late 2016

----

-## Classic layout techniques
+## Basic layout techniques

-  * Use deeply nested tables for all layouting
+* Use deeply nested tables for all layouts
-  * Avoid using CSS (especially margin and padding)
-  * Avoid empty table cells by adding &nbsp;
-  * Use font tags for font styling
-  * Use html attributes like width, align and valign et.c for positioning
+* Use inline CSS for general styling and embedded styles for responsive overrides
 * Don't use body tag for styling e.g. background color
-  * Use br or or spacer.gifs with width and height values for fine tuning layouts

----

-## Modern layout techniques
-  * Still use layout tables
-  * Use inline CSS for general styling and embedded styles for responsive stuff
 * Avoid html-attributes like cellpadding or cellspacing
-  * Avoid horizontal padding and width on the same element
+* Avoid padding and width/height value on the same element
+* Avoid floats or modern layout methods
 * Use conditional commands like `<!--[if mso]>` to target Outlook

----

-## Responsiveness
-  * Making layout tables responsive

----
+* Font-tags, center-tags, spacer.gifs etc. are not necessary anymore

 ## Common Email clients

 ---

 ### Outlook (Standalone)

 * Since Outlook 2007 Word is used as render engine
 * Engine hasn't been updated since then
+* Support for margin, padding, width and height spotty
+* No media queries or other modern CSS-features
 * No support for background images
-  * Support for margin, padding, width and height spotty (due to broken box model implementation)
-  * No media queries or other modern CSS-features
 * Outlook for Mac uses Webkit

 ---

 ### Outlook.com

+* Uses render engine of browser
 * Didn't support CSS margins for a while
 * Background images don't repeat
-  * Links need to be prefixed with protocol (HTTP/HTTPS)
 * Media queries support was supposed to be introduced in 2019
 * Can be targeted in CSS via `[owa] .test {}`

 ---

 ### Gmail

-  * Major differences between browser-based Gmail, Android app and Gmail app for non-Google accounts
+* Support of style-tags in the head since late 2016
+* No support for style-element in the body
 * Messages larger than 1024kb are clipped
-  * Support of embedded styles in the head since late 2016
-  * No support for style-element in the body
+* Doesn't support attribute selectors
-  * Gmail ignores style-elements larger than 8192 characters
+* Ignores style-elements larger than 16,384 characters (used to be 8,192)
-  * Gmail removes style-elements that contain any error
+* Removes entire style-tag when encountering an error
 * Numbers and URLS are automatically converted to links

 ---

 ### Mail (Apple)

 * Very good support due to Webkit rendering engine
 * Dark mode is not applied to HTML emails automatically
 * Media queries can be used to add support for dark mode `@media (prefers-color-scheme: dark)`
-  * Numbers and URLS are automatically converted to links (can be suppressed)
+* Numbers and URLS are automatically converted to links

 ---